Lavender, High Alpine Essential Oil

 Source: Flowering tops

-Main Chemical Components: Linalol, linalyl acetate, lavandulol, lavandulyl acetate, terpineol, limonene, caryophyllene
+Main Chemical Components: Linalol, linalyl acetate, lavandulyl acetate, caryophyllene

 History of Lavender Essential Oil: Lavender oil has a long history of use; the name coming from the latin word 'lavere', which means 'to wash', because the Romans added Lavender to their bath water.
-It is the essential oil made famous by Rene-Maurice Gattefosse, who, upon burning his hand in a laboratory accident, plunged it into a container of lavender oil and immediately experienced relief from the pain.
-He was also intrigued to find that the burn healed without the usual blistering or scarring, and became interested in the healing power of essential oils.
+It is the essential oil made famous by Rene-Maurice Gattefosse, who treated a bad burn with lavender oil.
+He was intrigued that the burn healed without the usual blistering or scarring, and became interested in the healing power of essential oils.
 His studies led to the publication of the book Aromatherapie, and also popularized the term Aromatherapy for the study of essential oils.

 So, what makes Lavender essential oil so useful?
 For starters, here are just a few of its properties: Analgesic, anticonvulsive, antidepressant, anti-inflammatory, antimicrobial, antirheumatic, antiseptic, antispasmodic, antitussive, antivenomus, carminative, decongestant, deodorant, diuretic, insecticide, nervine, parasiticide, sedative, stimulant, tonic.